Tent Footprint vs tarp

 Amazon

-Plastic sheeting helps in many activities, including painter drop cloths and greenhouse covers.
+Plastic sheeting helps in many activities, including paint drop cloth and greenhouse covers.
 The key to quality plastic sheeting is to look for heavy-duty plastic.
 I suggest a minimum of 6mm in thickness.

 This plastic sheeting for greenhouse work is UV-resistant polyethylene.
 Finding plastic sheeting in small quantities is the main problem I encounter.
 Many rolls have too much for a tent base, leading campers to spend more than they would on a tarp.